Serious Gaming

 • "[A game] is almost impossible to define, but we recognize one when we see it." writes Crookall (2), citing the philosopher Wittgenstein.
 This statement highlights that there is a wide, unanimous range of definitions for the term 'game', and subsequently for the term 'Serious Gaming'.
 However, most of the existing definitions agree upon the aspect that "(...) they are games used for purposes other than mere entertainment."
 (Savic et al. 2016, p.457).
 Different from most popular video games, entertainment is not the primary goal of a (serious) game, but rather a means to an end (4, 5, 8).
 A Serious Game pursues a specific purpose that lies predominantly in training, educating and achieving behavioral change in the players (4, 5).
 Specific goals can be, among others, raising attention, challenging prejudgments, communicating political statements or merely offering information, all of which shall impact the players' lives beyond the gaming experience itself (4, 5).
 For decision makers and planners as well as scientists, Serious Games can be helpful tools since they "(...) provide a means of identifying and evaluating the consequences of alternative plans and policies."
 (Mitgutsch & Alvarado 2012, p.11).

-Different types of Serious Games, differentiated based on their purpose and field of application.
+Different types of Serious Games, distinguished based on their purpose and field of application.
 One of the columns indicates the types of Serious Games used for Science and Research purposes.
 Source: The 'Games Taxonomy' by Sawyer and Smith (2008), available here.

 • Games differ from simulations.
-While a simulation is a "simplified, dynamic and accurate model of reality" (Coovert et al. 2017, p.5 citing Adroitly), a game is a "ficticious or artificial situation in which the player is expected to perform" (ibid).
+While a simulation is a "simplified, dynamic and accurate model of reality" (Coovert et al. 2017, p.5 citing Adroitly), a game is a "fictitious or artificial situation in which the player is expected to perform" (ibid).
 The Serious Game may be seen as a combination of both forms: the simulation model no longer focuses on system analysis, but instead serves a learning purpose, adds the player as an actor amongst the other stakeholders, allows for interactive engagement with the model and is used in several different groups (3).

 • While games meant something different when Abt first defined the term, today, a 'game' mostly refers to a computer technology or video graphics based experience (2, 5).
 A Serious Game is a "playful environment" (Mitgutsch & Alvarado 2012, p.122) and more than the hardware or software it is based on, but rather the overall experience the player has while interacting with it (5).
 Relevant elements of a Serious Game include its purpose, its mechanics and rule-sets, fiction and narrative, its aesthetics and framing and its content (4).
 Also, debriefing at the end of the gaming experience (i.e. summarizing and reflecting upon it) is a crucial yet often neglected aspect of (Serious) Gaming (2).